taublast/AppoMobi.Xamarin.ExternalPurchaseLink/README.md

 # AppoMobi.Xamarin.ExternalPurchaseLink

-Xamarin.iOS bindings to implement Apple StoreKit2 ` com.apple.developer.storekit.external-purchase-link` entitlement with [ExternalPurchaseLink](https://developer.apple.com/documentation/storekit/externalpurchaselink?language=objc) functionality.
+Xamarin.iOS bindings to implement Apple new StoreKit ` com.apple.developer.storekit.external-purchase-link` entitlement with [ExternalPurchaseLink](https://developer.apple.com/documentation/storekit/externalpurchaselink?language=objc) functionality.

 Could reference Xamarin project manually in your iOS app, or install nuget.
+You need iOS 15.4 as the minimum deployment level.

-Left project structure generic to be re-used as template for similar projects.
+Left project structure generic to be re-used as a template for similar projects.

 These are pure bindings without a wrapper.
 You could, for example, consume them like this: